paigeyeung/exoplanetresearchworkshop/contact.md

 # Contact Us

-You can email any of us (our emails are listed below) or ask questions on our [Slack workspace](https://join.slack.com/t/exoplanetrese-nug2480/shared_invite/zt-d63jj8jl-WFWgC0P9mOBvDLbJEvo5EQ). <!--Invite expires May 1--> Alternatively, you can fill out the form below.
+You can email any of us (our emails are listed below) or ask questions on our [Slack workspace](https://join.slack.com/t/exoplanetrese-nug2480/shared_invite/zt-d63jj8jl-WFWgC0P9mOBvDLbJEvo5EQ). <!--Invite expires May 1-->

 <div class="row">
     <div class="column">